W R Burner (Minister of the Gospel)

 Many lands are allowing corruption to be planted in the land; forsaking the God of their creation, being fostered in ungodliness rather than godly ways.
 A spoiled generation is like a spoiled child wanting to have its own way.

 Scripture reveals: I was grieved (angry) with that generation, and said, they do always err (go astray) in their heart; and they have not known my ways (Hebrews 3:10).

-A Bible commentary noted: God was displeased with such a generation; taking notice of their sin, and a determination to punish it; along with their unbelief, ingratitude, and idolatry.
+It was noted that God was displeased with such a generation; taking notice of their sin, with a determination to punish it; along with their unbelief, ingratitude, and idolatry.
 Their sins not only sprung from the heart but continued through stubbornness and rebellion.
 They no longer took notice of God's ways of providence toward them.

 The Psalmist David wrote: Have all the workers of iniquity no knowledge?
 Who eat up my people as they eat bread, and call not upon the Lord (Psalm 14:4)?
-A Bible commentary noted: Psalm 14 could be dedicated to atheist.
-With the denial of God's existence often comes moral decay and human depravity of the human race.
+It was noted that the denial of God's existence often comes moral decay and human depravity of the human race.

 The very essence of the term "a spoiled generation" lies in this descriptive narrative of Psalm 14: They have no knowledge; or if so, have no desire to adhere to God's Word.
 Such are without remorse of conscience; feel no need to call on God, to pray to Him, serve or worship Him, for He is not considered an asset to their life.